 Demand Forecasting.
-If the demand of a product can be predicted, then the supply of that product can be optimized.
+If the demand for a product can be predicted, then the supply of that product can be optimized.
 By optimizing supply, the amount of capital required for unnecessary inventory is decreased, which helps cut costs.
 Additionally, the optimization of supply based on demand will help minimize out-of-stock issues in stores where demand is high.
 Demand forecasting is a versatile tool that can affect many other areas.
 It also can help with planning advertising campaigns and accurate budgets.
 As you will see in the next point, it is also the building block to a very impactful AI pricing system.

 The backbone of such a dynamic pricing system is demand forecasting.
 For an example of how dynamic pricing can work, look no further than Uber.
 There’s a reason why prices skyrocket when it begins to rain — people are willing to pay more for a ride and more people are requesting cars.
 Even in non-inclement weather, the price of any given Uber ride is constantly adjusted for maximum profitability.

-For retailers, AI-powered pricing can lead to more efficient and improved inventory management, approaches for meeting product sell-out requirements and promotional marketing, all of which result in increased revenue.
+For retailers, AI-powered pricing can lead to more efficient and improved inventory management, approaches for meeting product sell-out requirements, and promotional marketing, all of which result in increased revenue.
 These systems also can address the problem of customer retention — adjusting price to prevent customer churn.
 The possibilities are numerous, with big returns.

 Text Analytics.
-Today, user feedback comes through a variety of different channels: email, social, apps, web sites and more.
+Today, user feedback comes through a variety of different channels: email, social, apps, websites, and more.
 It’s critical that this valuable information is structured in a way that allows retailers to gain maximum insight from what their customers are saying.

 Understanding customers’ experiences with the company will help gauge what is being done right and what just isn’t working.
 But all feedback channels are not created equal.
 For example, reviews provide a very structured format.
 As such, it’s easy to gauge customer sentiment and complaint characteristics.
-However, across channels it is more difficult to have each piece of feedback tagged as clearly.
+However, across channels, it is more difficult to have each piece of feedback tagged clearly.

 One way that retailers are using AI to combat this challenge is through the use of sentiment analysis and text classification.
-Using sentiment analysis, the sentiment of a user’s feedback can be quantified, and using text classification, the subject of that sentiment can be identified, even in an unstructured format.
+Using sentiment analysis, the sentiment of a user’s feedback can be quantified and using text classification, the subject of that sentiment can be identified, even in an unstructured format.
 Thus, companies can automatically gain insights about customer experience and product experience by analyzing text data.
 Not only does this reduce response time so that customers feel like they are being heard; it also allows the retailer to resolve the issue before customers abandon the brand altogether.